yingliu1206/Fraud-detection-In-Health-Care/README.md

 ## Conclusions:
-* Some beneficiaries listed below may be actively experiencing fraud or could be more susceptible to it:
-  * Patients who have received high inpatient annual reimbursements.
-  * Patients who belong to a specific race, labeled as 1.
-  * Patients aged 65 and older
-* The features that fraudulent claims may have:
-  * Include top 5 suspicious procedure code - '4019.0', '2724.0', '9904.0', '8154.0', '66.0', or top 5 suspicious diagnosis code - '4019', '25000', '2724', 'V5869', '42731'
-  * In states that encoded as 5, 30 and 33.
-These three states have the highest number of patients who are associated with a fraud labeled medical provider.
-* Modeling findings
 * There is not a significant difference in model performance between using all features and using selected features.
 However, we do observe slightly better performance in some models when using all features.
 * From XGBoost, important features are listed as below to classify the claims.
 ![image](https://github.com/yingliu1206/Fraud-detection-In-Health-Care/assets/71619071/b5c97d8d-f076-413b-b4dd-71ee69bea5f7)

 ## Limitations:
 * Dataset：